nanepiwo/trongrid/README.md

 ## License

-For both textures and code: WTFPL
+For both textures and code by GaboXandre: [WTFPL](http://www.wtfpl.net/)

 ## Note
 This is my first mod.
 Code is certainly ugly, if not downright hideous.